Dalit: United Kingdom

 After World War II, immigration from the former British Empire was largely driven by labour shortages.
 Like the rest of the Indian subcontinent diaspora, Dalits immigrated and established their own communities.

 A 2009 report alleged that caste discrimination is "rife" in the United Kingdom.
 The report alleged that casteism persists in the workplace and within the National Health Service and at doctor's offices.

 Some claim that caste discrimination is non-existent.
 Some have rejected the government's right to interfere in the community.
-The Hindu Forum of Britain conducted their own research, concluding that caste discrimination was "not endemic in British society", that reports to the contrary aimed to increase discrimination by legislating expression and behaviour and that barriers should instead be removed through education.
+The Hindu Forum of Britain conducted their own research, concluding that caste discrimination was "not endemic in British society", reports to the contrary aimed to increase discrimination by legislating expression and behaviour and that barriers should instead be removed through education.

 A 2010 study found that caste discrimination occurs in Britain at work and in service provision.
 While not ruling out the possibility of discrimination in education, no such incidents were uncovered.
 The report found favourable results from educational activities.
 However, non-legislative approaches were claimed to be less effective in the workplace and would not help when the authorities were discriminating.
 One criticism of discrimination law was the difficulty in obtaining proof of violations.
 Perceived benefits of legislation were that it provides redress, leads to greater understanding and reduces the social acceptance of such discrimination.

 More recent studies in Britain were inconclusive and found that discrimination was "not religion specific and is subscribed to by members of any or no religion".
 Equalities Minister Helen Grant found insufficient evidence to justify specific legislation, while Shadow Equalities minister Kate Green said that the impact is on a relatively small number of people.
 Religious studies professor Gavin Flood of the Oxford Centre for Hindu Studies concluded that the Hindu community in Britain is particularly well integrated, loosening caste ties.
-Casteist beliefs were prevalent mainly among first generation immigrants, with such prejudices declining with each successive generation due to greater assimilation.
+Casteist beliefs were prevalent mainly among first-generation immigrants, with such prejudices declining with each successive generation due to greater assimilation.

 From September 2013 to February 2014, Indian philosopher Meena Dhanda led a project on 'Caste in Britain' for the UK Equality and Human Rights Commission (EHRC), which focused on the proposed inclusion of a provision in the Equality Act 2010 to protect British citizens against caste discrimination.
 In 2018 the UK government decided not to include caste as a "protected characteristic" within the terms of the Act, and to rely instead on case law to identify tests for caste-based discrimination.

 Supporters of anti-caste legislation include Lord Avebury and Lady Thornton.